The All-Party Parliamentary Group on Cyber Security

 The purpose of the All-Party Parliamentary Group (APPG) on Cyber Security is to raise awareness in Parliament of issues relating to Cyber Security by providing a forum for briefings, debate and discussion.
 The group will address developments in Cyber Security systems and techniques affecting consumers, businesses (including small business) and the role of cyber security in the smooth working of Defence, the UK economy and society as well as the Critical National Infrastructure.
 The group activity will be applicable to, security, identity, regulation and fraud, and it will provide information that promotes inclusion and understanding for non-specialists.

-The post of APPG Chair is held by Alex Chalk MP: the group’s parliamentary liaison officer is Andrew Henderson.
+The post of APPG Chair is held by Simon Fell MP: the group’s parliamentary liaison officer is Andrew Henderson.